AtsusaKai/Battle-Realms-Resolution-Patcher/README.md

 * The "Normalize" button can be used to calculate the width based from an entered resolution height.

 ## Remarks
-I made this program for fun, a GUI inspired by Felix Krull's resolution patcher.
+I made this program for fun, a GUI inspired by Felix Krull's resolution patcher written in Python.
 If you found any bugs, you can email me at kai.atsusa@gmail.com.